Purpose of these Guidelines

 In some cases, a system may be incapable of implementing a control required by this policy.
 In such cases, the exception should be documented and approved by the appropriate chain of authority.
-For High Criticality systems managed by ITS, this involves the Risk Review Process.
-Information about the Risk Review Process is available from ITS Technology Security Services: email@example.com.
+For high criticality systems managed by NYU IT, this involves the Risk Review Process.
+Information about the Risk Review Process is available from NYU IT Technology Security Services.

-- The first step is to classify the system and the data it processes according to the Data and Computer Security Policy (www.nyu.edu/its/policies/sec_compdata.html), including the Reference for Data and System Classification (www.nyu.edu/its/policies/sec_ref.html).
+- The first step is to classify the system and the data it processes according to the Policy on Computer and Data Security, including the Reference for Data and System Classification.
 These documents provide a framework for describing the importance of information technology systems and data.
 They outline three system classifications that represent how severe the impact would be to the University if a system or piece of data were accessed without authorization, or were unavailable to perform its function.
-The Data and System Security Measures (www.nyu.edu/its/policies/sec_datasys.html) rely on these classifications to determine what requirements are applicable.
+The Data and System Security Measures rely on these classifications to determine what requirements are applicable.

-Availability: A statement about the need for a system to be operational and accessible by the people who need to use it.
-There are three categories:
+- Availability: a statement about the need for a system to be operational and accessible by the people who need to use it.
+There are three (3) categories:

 - High: Systems in this category have the highest availability requirements of any group of NYU systems.